ImLemni/ada-epfl/docs/index.md

 ### Mentions of the book or the movie

-*One thing that is sure, is that if you have read the book and have watched the movie, a bad grade is obviously influenced by the other one*
+*One thing that is sure, is that if you have read the book and have watched the movie, a bad grade is obviously influenced by the other one.*

 **Do the worst/better grades and reviews mention the book/movie ?**

-First we will try to see the evolution of positivity of the comment whether it mentions the books or not
+First we will try to see the evolution of positiveness of the comment whether it mentions the books or not.
 <img src="images/ada-img/positivity-in-movie-reviews.png">

 It appears that people give more positive review when they don't talk about the book, maybe because they enjoyed the film without comparing it to the book ? (this is not really significant when they give reviews to the books).

-When we look at the difference between grades, there is indeed someting to notice, it seems that people give worst grades when they mention the book or the movie.
+When we look at the difference between grades, there is indeed something to notice, it seems that people give worst grades when they mention the book or the movie.

 <img src="images/ada-img/book-reference-by-movie-overall.png">
 <img src="images/ada-img/movie-reference-by-book-overall.png">